ReformedPerspective/rpdocs/docs/website/payments.md

 This uses the RP PayPal account to receive payments.
 This is done via a custom '*hosted button*'.

-## Square
+## ~~Square~~Bambora

-People can make one-time or monthly credit card payments using our custom Square subscription form.
-This can be found in Square by:
+People can make one-time or monthly credit card payments using our custom Bambora subscription form.

-1. Go to [Online Checkout](https://squareup.com/dashboard/ecom/online-checkout/checkout-links) on the Square dashboard
-2. We use the first 'link' in the list: *Donate to Reformed Perspective*.
-If you click on it, a sidebar opens up
-3. Scroll down the sidebar and click '*Customize*' in the 'Checkout button' section to customize the look of the button
-4. Click '*Edit*' in the 'Details' section and scroll down and expand '*Advanced settings*' to get more options
+This is all handled by the Bambora API.

 ## Pre-Authorized Debit